inkthorne/ollie-rs/README.md

 ## Requirements

-- Rust 2021 Edition or newer
+- Rust 2024 Edition or newer
-- [Ollama](https://ollama.ai) running locally or on an accessible server
+- [Ollama](https://ollama.ai) running locally or on an accessible server (for Ollama features)
+- Google AI API Key (for Gemini features)

 ## License